BiscuitsLayer/llvm-project/README.md

 ## Build

-**⚠️WARNING!⚠️** If LLVM is built by Windows 10 Pro, Visual Studio 17 2022, you should have almost ❗78-80 GB❗ space on disk available
+**⚠️WARNING!⚠️** If LLVM is built by Windows 10 Pro, Visual Studio 17 2022, you should have at least ❗78-80 GB❗ space on disk and 2-3 free hours available.

 	# Download repository
 	git clone https://github.com/BiscuitsLayer/llvm-project-mod.git